raghuramjee7/learn-django/README.md

 Simple Note: We have camelCase notation in django.test, not the usual python snake_case.
 This is becuase this unittest framework is brought from jUnit which uses camelCase and it remained the same.

+In out pages app, we already have a tests.py file ready.
+Here is where we will add all the testcases.

+The testing strategy is simple for now.
+We write tests for both the pages and check for their response.
+They should return a *200* status as sucess.
+That means that the pages are working fine.

+class HomepageTests(SimpleTestCase):
+ def test_url_exists_at_correct_location(self):
+ response = self.client.get("/")
+ self.assertEqual(response.status_code, 200)

+To run the tests, use **python manage.py test**

+We can also test the url name for each page.
+Use the same strategy but use a function called reverse (from django.urls) and pass the url name and see is we can fetch it.
+Add a new function for that test in the test class.

+We can also test if the correct template is returned for each page and the expected content is displayed.
+Use assertions like assertTemplateUsed and assertContains to verify them.

+### Production Deployment

+To deploy our changes into production, we will use heroku.
+The setting up and creating everything in heroku is pretty straight forward, but we do need some extra setup from our side.

+Deployment Checklist
+1. install Gunicorn
+2. create a requirements.txt file
+3. update ALLOWED_HOSTS in django_project/settings.py
+4. create a Procfile
+5. create a runtime.txt file

+Install Gunicorn with pip : **python -m pip install gunicorn==20.1.0** Create requirements.txt : **python -m pip freeze > requirements.txt**
+Add "*" in the ALLOWED_HOSTS list in django_project/settings.py.
+This now will allow all the domains.
+We learn about settin it up later.
+Create a Procfile in the base directory, next to manage.py.
+This procfile is specific to heroku.
+Add the following content to it
+**web: gunicorn django_project.wsgi --log-file -**
+Create a runtime.txt to explicity set the python version there.
+Add this to it **python-3.10.2**

+### Heroku Side changes

+Here is the checklist for creating app in heroku
+1. create a new app on Heroku - **heroku create**.
+This also creates a remote called heroku for us.
+You can check this out by running **git remote -v**.
+Now we have a remote that we can push the changes to, similar to Git.
+2. disable the collection of static files
+3. push the code up to Heroku
+4. start the Heroku server so the app is live
+5. visit the app on Heroku’s provided URL

+Will continue heroku later.
+Since its not a viable alternative at the moment.
+Shall come back to it later.